-Accurate measuring and cutting is required when planning the fitting of a new door, the fitting of an exterior pvc or composite door is always a bit more complex, a concelaed timber sub-frame will help get over any existing opening problems such as the brickwork not being square.
+Accurate measuring and cutting are required when planning the fitting of a new door, the fitting of an exterior PVC or composite door is always a bit more complex, a concealed timber sub-frame will help get over any existing opening problems such as the brickwork not being square.

-Note; if the sizes bewteen the existing timber frame are large enough (and good enough condition) to ensure that any pvc or composite door when fitted between it will allow a reasonable final size of opening then it could be best practice to leave the existing frame in place and fit the new door/frame within it....and yes that will mean the new actual opening door size will be smaller.
+Note; if the sizes between the existing timber frame are large enough (and good enough condition) to ensure that any PVC or composite door, when fitted between, it will allow a reasonable final size of opening then it could be best practice to leave the existing frame in place and fit the new door/frame within it....and yes that will mean the new actual opening door size will be smaller.

 ALWAYS GIVE YOUR MANUFACTURER THE TIGHT/OVERALL SIZES LESS a total of 6mm IN HEIGHT AND WIDTH.